Techtonica/curriculum/data-structures/intro-to-data-structures.md

 **Graphs**: a general branching structure with less strict conditions than a tree.
 Some other data structures include record, union, tagged union, class, graphs, and binary trees.

+Data Structure forms the major part of IT companies.
+Many top companies like Microsoft and google hire on the basis of coding skills that mainly includes data structure.

 ### Objectives

 **Apprentices will be able to:**